-Powder rooms are a relatively inexpensive way to add value to your home.
+Whether your powder room is dated, or a basic boring builder powder room, redesigning your powder room is an inexpensive way to make a dramatic or fun statement and add value to your home at the same time if you’re getting your house ready to sell.
+Regardless if you’re styling to stay, or staging to sell, powder rooms can be surprising, AND they can break most of the design rules.
 You can make a big impact with a few changes AND more importantly you will recoup the money spent on a powder room when you sell your home.

 1. Make a statement

 Low flush toilets are very eco-friendly that buyers want.
 Consider a one-piece toilet for a finished look that uses less space.
 Your sink & toilet need to be space appropriate for the size of your room. i.e. Small space, smaller fixtures.
-Larger space, use larger fixtures.
+Larger space can accommodate larger fixtures.

 Select a dramatic paint colour or wallpaper for your wall to make a dramatic impact and surprise people when they enter the room.

 Lighting has a huge impact on a space.
 Choose lighting that blends with your design.
 It’s better to over light and add a dimmer switch than to under light.

 Have fun with your lighting.
 There are a lot of great styles to choose from.
 Getting the right light can have a huge impact on the overall design.
 Check out this cute farmhouse bathroom above.
 The light, mirror and trendy black faucet, makes this bathroom really stand out.

 Hardwood floors are popular right now, as are rich materials such as marble, which offer an upscale look.
 Ceramic tile is always a popular choice.
 Run the same floor material from the hallway into the powder room to create a natural flow.
 (In our design right, we used two different colours of brown travertine: a light taupe for the majority of the floor, and a coffee colour for the border.
 The impact was a rich looking floor.
 A drastic change from the tile that was previously there.